openharmony/docs/en/device-dev/subsystems/subsys-build-gn-kconfig-visual-config-guide.md

 2. Set up the environment.

    The Kconfiglib required for environment configuration has been embedded in the OpenHarmony hb tool.
+For details about how to install the hb tool, see [Install hb](https://gitee.com/openharmony/docs/blob/master/en/device-dev/quick-start/quickstart-lite-env-setup.md#install-hb).

 3. Open the Kconfig configuration interface.